link1905/system-design-101/content/docs/data-persistence/event-streaming-platform/_index.md

 p -> p: 3.
 Save
 ```

-- **ACK=1**: Only the primary must save the data.
-If the primary fails before replication, data may be lost.
+- **ACK=1**: Only the primary partition must save the data.
+If the partition fails before successfully replicating, data may be lost.

 ```d2
 shape: sequence_diagram